Why people choose universal life insurance:

 Want the opportunity for more cash growth?
 Consider variable universal life.

-Variable UL gives you the same kind of lifetime protection and payment flexibility as standard universal life with more investment options: you can invest part or all of your cash value in “subaccounts” that are similar to mutual funds.
+Variable Universal Life Insurance gives you the same kind of lifetime protection and payment flexibility as standard universal life with more investment options: you can invest part or all of your cash value in “subaccounts”.
 However, you have to choose and manage investments as you would in a brokerage account.
 And as with a brokerage account, you also assume more risk, including the possibility of losing part or all of your principal.

 How to get universal life insurance

-Universal life coverage can be a powerful financial tool that can help protect your family’s financial wellbeing for decades to come.
+Universal life insurance policies can be a powerful financial tool that can help protect your family’s financial wellbeing for decades to come.
 It can give you the flexibility to help build assets, deal with life’s uncertainties, and even pass on wealth to the next generation.
-Each policy is tailored to the policyholder’s personal needs and financial strategy, and while premiums are flexible, a healthy 40-year old male should expect to invest about $8,000 a year for a $1,000,000 UL policy.
-But guidance is needed to arrive at the right solution for your needs.
+Each policy is tailored to the policyholder’s personal needs and financial strategy, and while premiums are flexible, a healthy 40-year-old male should expect to pay minimum of $3,098 a year for a $500,000 UL policy.10 But guidance is needed to arrive at the right solution for your needs.
 If you think this type of insurance is right for you, discuss your situation with an insurance professional or financial professional with life insurance experience.
 If you don’t know such a professional, ask a friend or colleague for a recommendation.
 Or, Guardian can connect you to a financial professional who can help.

 Frequently asked questions about universal life insurance